Setting Up Ingress on a Cluster

 plural up

 gets you 90% of the way there out of the box, you'll just need to configure a few basic things.
-We also provide a consolidated runtime chart that makes installing these in one swoop much easier, but you can also mix-and-match from the CNCF ecosystem as well based on your organizations requirements and preferences.
+We provide a consolidated runtime chart that makes installing these in one swoop much easier, but you can also mix-and-match from the CNCF ecosystem as well based on your organizations requirements and preferences.

 The tooling you'll use here should also generalize to any other common runtime add-ons you might need to apply, which are all optimally managed via global services and if the templating is done well, will require a very small set of files to maintain.
 Some of these concerns can be: